damassi/world-war-elf/env/readme.md

 holiday app production environment
 ==================================

 The app is run using the forever module to recover from errors in Node.js.
-There are npm scripts in the `package.json` to start and stop the app.
+There are npm scripts in the `package.json` to start and stop the app (use sudo).

 **Location**
 `/var/www/games.wordfly.com`

 **Starting** the app:
-cd to the site's root: `cd /var/www/www.games.com` Start app: `sudo npm run start-prod`
+cd to the site's root:
+`cd /var/www/www.games.com`
+Start the app:
+`sudo npm run start-prod`

 **Stopping** the app:
 `sudo npm run stop-prod`